NextronSystems/broker-network-manual/usage/administration.rst

    :alt: Setting up the Gatekeeper

-Once you are done, you can check the status and other settings of the Gatekeeper in your your ASGARD (magnifying glass icon):
+Once you are done, you can check the status and other settings of the Gatekeeper in your ASGARD (magnifying glass icon):

 .. figure:: ../images/setup_gatekeeper7.png
    :alt: Setting up the Gatekeeper